ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Name - a human readable friendly name for the product
     * Image - a human visual image for the brand that must be square in shape.
     * Agent URL - a web page that can be rendered in a browser to obtain more information about the agent
+    * nonce - a one time use value as input into hashes
+    * access token - application's identifier with the grant service
+    * proof of 'application access secret' - proof that a passphrase the application has with the grant service is known, proof = hex(hmac(<agent-access-secret>, "application-access-validate:" + <client-nonce> + ":" + <expires> + ":" + <agent-access-token> + ":" + "namespace-grant-start"))
   * List of grant service challenges containing:
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge